 Historic alpine hotel café for non-staying visitors

-Imperial Hotel areaCheck availability →Where to Stay
+Imperial Hotel areaView on Google Maps →Where to Stay

 Three tiers: historic hotel, mid-range, mountain hut.
 Book all of them 3-6 months ahead in summer.